 Living in the here and now - we all know that this would be healthy.
 But how to do it?
 Mindfulness is a method that helps you to get totally involved in the moment.
 Consciously perceiving what is happening with all your senses.
-Allowing all feelings, both positive and negative.
+Allowing all feelings, both positive and negative, to arrive and vanish again.
 Thoughts are like clouds that come and go by themselves.

 It can be helpful to do something that is inefficient, and that might even seem meaningless.
 This creates peace, creativity and relaxation.
 Try not to plan or to have any expectations of the result for once.
 To be fully focused on the current task.
 Do not ask yourself, “Why am I doing this?
 Should I do this at all?”
 Do just this one thing with dedication.
 There is nothing more important at this very moment.

 There is always something urgent to do.
 Task follows task and there is a risk of getting bogged down.
 Time goes by so quickly and we always have too little of it.
 Yet again another week, a month, and a year has passed.
 Does that sound familiar to you?
-Finally, you want to live instead of being lived.
-The antidote is called reflection.
-Get out of everyday life and take some distance from everyday worries and stress.
+You want to live instead of being lived?
+The antidote to this rat race is called reflection.
+Get out of everyday life and take some distance from worries and stress.
 You will regain your freedom because you decide for yourself what is important to you.

 Purpose - an exercise: Decide on a quarter of an hour reflection.
 Turn off your cell phone.
 Ignore distractions.
 The moment is important, everything else can wait.
 That too is freedom, this decision.
 Ask yourself the following questions: Does what I do today correspond with the way I want to live?
 What kind of person do I want to be?
 What is the meaning of life to me?